blankhart/purescript-windrose-router/README.md

   assert $ match "/figures/1/2/3/4" === Right "Figures: 1, 2, 3, 4"
 ```

 * `Servant.Routing.HasLinks.allLinksWith`.
 This generates a record of safe link generators to the named endpoints.
-The link generators may accept capture and query parameter arguments and by default return a `String` representing the endpoint's URL.
+The link generators may accept capture and query parameter arguments, and by default return a `String` representing the endpoint's URL.
 The default can be modified by passing in `allLinksWith` a function of type `Link -> a`, where `Link` is (currently) an alias for `String`.
 These functions could be used to generate messages interpreted by a web framework.

 ```purescript
   let links = allLinksWith identity api